 Follow the GERD Diet to Make Your Anti-Reflux Energizing & Healing Morning Smoothie

 The GERD diet is one of the best doctor-approved natural ways to prevent and ease the symptoms of acid reflux.
 The entire diet is based on the scientifically proven principal that certain foods either cause or increase the severity of acid reflux, while others prevent or ease it.
-Check out my recent post and learn all about the best & worst foods for acid reflux.
+Check out my list of the best and worst foods to eat for acid reflux.
 Some of the best foods to eat also happen to work beautifully together in a smoothie!
 They include:

 - Root veggies, like carrots and beets